apostrophecms/apostrophe-documentation/docs/devops/deployment/linode.md

----
-title: Deploying Apostrophe to a Linode linux server quickly
+# Deploying Apostrophe to a Linode linux server quickly
-layout: tutorial
----

 [Linode](https://www.linode.com) is a popular provider of Linux VPSes (Virtual Private Servers).
 A VPS is a great fit for most Apostrophe sites because it can easily accommodate MongoDB, Apostrophe and your content at a fixed, low monthly price.
 Setting it up is usually much simpler than using a "cloud provider" like AWS or Heroku, unless you have a true need to operate at a very large scale.